 These fried garlic potatoes make a tasty side dish to serve with steaks, grilled chicken, and fish.
 The unique thing about these garlic potatoes is that whole, unpeeled garlic is cooked with the potatoes and then it is peeled, crushed, and added back to the potatoes.
 A small amount of lemon juice along with parsley and onions round this recipe out for flavor and texture.
-They're versatile as well, with many possibilities for variations.
+They are versatile as well with many possibilities for variations.

 Potatoes and garlic are such a perfect combination, and this dish is easy to prepare.
 These fried potatoes make an excellent breakfast, lunch, or dinner side dish.

 Rinse potatoes under cold water; drain and pat dry.

 Heat olive oil in a large non-stick skillet over medium heat.
 Add potatoes (should be in a single layer).
 Cook, turning frequently, for about 10 minutes, or until the potatoes are browned on all sides.

 Add garlic; cover and reduce heat to low.
 Cook, stirring occasionally, for 15 to 20 minutes, or until potatoes are tender.

 Remove garlic; peel skins off.
 In a small bowl, crush the garlic then add it back to the potatoes.
 Stir in lemon juice.
 Add green onion; cook another minute or two, until heated through.

 Sprinkle with parsley and season to taste.